Ludwik Kmicic-Skrzyński: Biography

 After graduating from high school in Tiflis in Georgia, he went to France, where he studied at the chemistry department of the polytechnic in Nancy.
 In 1911, he studied at the Polytechnic in Liège, Belgium.
 In 1912, he joined the Riflemen's Association, organized a platoon of the Riflemen's Association in Nancy and became its commander.

 In 1914, he moved to Kraków, where he attended the officer course of the Riflemen's Association.
 In August 1914, he joined the Polish Legions.

 He was a member of the so-called "Uhlan Seven" - the patrol of Władysław Prażmowski "Belina", which on the night of 1 to 2 August was the first to cross the border of the Austrian partition with the Russian partition in Kocmyrzów and returned to Kraków on 3 August in the evening, and on 6 August set off with the 1st Cadre Company to Miechów.

 He then held the following positions: platoon commander in the 1st Uhlans Regiment of Polish Legions (1914-1915), commander of the 7th company in the 5th Infantry Regiment (from May 1915 to February 1916) and again served in the 1st Uhlan Regiment of Władysław Belina-Prażmowski.
 From 6 February to 1 April 1917 he taught the subject "fortification" at the cavalry non-commissioned officer course at the 1st Uhlan Regiment in Ostrołęka.
 In July of that year, after the oath crisis, he was interned in the camp in Beniaminów, where he stayed until August 1918.

 In October 1918, he was accepted into the Polish Army and appointed squadron commander, and later deputy commander of the 1st Light Cavalry Regiment in Chełm.
-Together with this regiment, he participated in the capture of Vilnius and the Kiev Expedition.
-In July 1920, he became commander of the 16th Greater Poland Uhlan Regiment, at the head of which he fought in the Battle of Warsaw, in the battles in the Suwałki Region, the operation on the Niemen and in the last offensive on Krzywicze ending the Polish-Bolshevik War.
+Together with this regiment, he participated in the capture of Vilnius and the Kiev offensive.
+In July 1920, he became commander of the 16th Greater Poland Uhlan Regiment, at the head of which he fought in the Battle of Warsaw, in the battles of Sejny, Niemen River and in the last offensive on Krzywicze ending the Polish-Bolshevik War.
 In March 1921, he was sent to a training course at the Central Cavalry School in Grudziądz.